-Each fall the TAG office opens student nominations from parents or teachers of public and private school students currently in grades 2-7 for placement in the district's Talented and Gifted Program (TAG) for the following school year.
-All students who reside within the P-CCS district boundaries and who will be in the third through the eighth grade in the fall of 2017 are eligible to be tested for admission to this program.
+Each November the TAG office opens student nominations from parents or teachers of public and private school students currently in grades 2-7 for placement in the district's Talented and Gifted Program (TAG) for the following school year.
+All students who reside within the P-CCS district boundaries and who will be in the third through the eighth grade in the fall of 2018 are eligible to be tested for admission to this program.

 Guidelines for Selection Process